VCityTeam/UD-Viz-Template/Readme.md

 - The entry point of your application is the main [./package.json](./package.json).
 See doc [here](https://docs.npmjs.com/cli/v6/configuring-npm/package-json).
 - The code is bundled with webpack.
 See doc [here](https://webpack.js.org/concepts/). *Quick note: if you're wondering why bundled `node` and `shared` code is only used for "testing" purposes*.

-To understand globally the functionning we will explain what does the `npm run debug` command step by step.
+To get an overall understanding of how your application works we will explain what the `npm run debug` command (the first command you run to start your demo) does step by step.

 **Unscrambling the command**